RaymanNg/3D-Wind-Field/README.md

 "lev", "lat", "lon" are names of dimensions, please keep in mind that:
 - The order of dimensions matter
-- Use small(less than 100MB) NetCDF file if possible, or your browser may crash, you may want to use NCO(NetCDF operator) or CDO(Climate Data Operator) to split the NetCDF data
+- Use small(less than 100MB) NetCDF file if possible, or your browser may crash.
+You may want to use NCO(NetCDF Operator) or CDO(Climate Data Operator) to split the NetCDF data
 - Don't forget to change the filename in the source code("dataProcess.js" function loadData )

 ## Note